yangshun/tech-interview-handbook/preparing/cheatsheet.md

 **Do's**

-- Introduce yourself in a few sentences under a minute.
+- Introduce yourself in a few sentences under a minute or two.
 - Mention interesting points that are relevant to the role you are applying for.
 - Sound enthusiastic!
 Speak with a smile and you will naturally sound more engaging.